profvanselow/flashcard-app/README.md

 Right click on the page and choose *Save as...*

+Download and run the main.exe file.

 With the program running, click the *Choose Class* button and navigate to and select the Student Photos_files folder.

+Works with full name or just first name.

 ## Built With